RustyGentleman/Worldbuilding/Elfin.md

 Another example of reanalysis. _(-)hile(-)_ started as a morpheme which is added to other morphemes to embody what they mean.
 Eventually, however, as it lacked meaning without other morphemes, it began to be used by itself with the meaning of "emptiness", or "absence of".

 # Pragmatics - actual use, how meanings change in context
+## Hierarchical honorifics
+In elven communities, these titles immediately precede the name or pronoun of a given person.
+The first tree must agree in gender and plurality with the pronoun it precedes.
+Child, young					-> nela
+Unmarried, single				-> vela
+Married							-> zena
+Council member					-> doril
+Coordinator						-> arvane

+The following respect markers are applied to one's name or pronoun, and title, respectively Nomial							-> Suffix -el
+Titular							-> Suffix -nir

 # Lexicon - words and their meanings
-class		word				meaning									notes noun		al					a person verb		az					to be (in a state) verb		efei				to move or shake
+class		word				meaning									notes noun		al					a person verb		az					to be (in a state) noun		doril				(title for) a member of a community's council; "wise one" verb		efei				to move or shake
 	noun		enilefei			motion
 noun		elas				a leaf
 noun		enira				a sun
+noun		evesh				rain
 noun		fiýen				time
 noun		fi'enira			day, daytime (around midday)
 	noun		fi'enirara		yesterday (at daytime)